 It is not up to the insurance company to make sure you are not underinsured, it’s the customer’s responsibility to make sure the insurance accurately reflects the cost of the contents and rebuilding.
-There are only two insurance companies I know of who offer total replacement cover which will guarantee to pay the full cost of rebuilding your home no matter how much you are insured for: AAMI and ANZ.
+There are several insurance companies who offer total replacement cover which will guarantee to pay the full cost of rebuilding your home no matter how much you are insured for – make sure your insurer is one of them.
 If you have no idea what amounts you need to be insuring your assets or yourself for, you need the help of an insurance broker.
 They help with recommending specific policies as well.

 With contents insurance you are best going for a ‘new for old’ replacement home contents policy.
 Some cheaper policies will only cover you for the second hand value of your contents, leaving you potentially thousands of dollars worse off if you lost the lot.